 Minimal excused tardiness is allowed, but the student must discuss the tardiness with a program official, who will determine whether the tardy will be excused.
-A Student Request for Time-off form must be completed by the student in order for the program official to excuse a tardy.
-The student should present this form as soon as possible.
-If the form is not received within one week of the tardy occurrence, the tardy will be considered unexcused.
+A tardy report form must be completed by the student in order for the program official to excuse a tardy.
+The student should fill out this form as soon as possible.
+If the form is not submitted within one week of the tardy occurrence, the tardy will be considered unexcused.
 An excused tardy will be indicated on the program software by program officials.